laialloret95/podcast/README.md

 * **Social Media Login** - As a user I want to be able to login with my social media accounts.
 ​
 * **Custom Collections** - As a user I want to be able to create my customized collections.
 ​
+* **User Profile Picture** - As a user I want to be able to upload my profile picture.
+​
+* **API connection** - As a user I want to be able to browse among all API database ​
+* **Log in redirection** - As a user I want to land on the page I was before logging in ​
 ​
 ## Routes